Pembroke Welsh Corgi Health Issues

 Pembroke Welsh Corgis are predisposed to several health conditions including hip dysplasia, degenerative myelopathy, obesity.
 Understanding these risks allows you to screen early, prevent where possible, and catch problems before they become emergencies.

-With a typical weight of 25-30 lbs and lifespan of 12-15 yrs, the Pembroke Welsh Corgi requires thoughtful care tailored to their specific breed characteristics.
+Plan on 25-30 lbs and 12-15 yrs of life with a Pembroke Welsh Corgi, and plan on the breed's temperament and health profile being specific enough that deliberate attention to both is the baseline.
 Originally bred as a livestock guardian and herding dog, the Pembroke Welsh Corgi brings centuries of selective breeding into the modern home.

 Health Predisposition Summary: Pembroke Welsh Corgis show higher-than-average incidence of hip dysplasia, degenerative myelopathy, obesity based on breed health database data.
 Individual risk depends on lineage, environment, and care.
 Work with your vet to determine which screenings are appropriate at each life stage.